jeonpierre/Rugby-Data-Analysis/README.md

 # Rugby-Data-Analysis

+# Structure
+- Initial DataSet from Kaggle is linked in this readme file
+- SQL Queries and Cleaning Steps are documented and available in the Repo (Queries.py)
+- Clean Excel dataset and SQL Temporary Tables are Avaialble in the uploaded Clean_Six_Nations. excel file available in the Repo.
+This will be used for Tableau and Power BI visualisations.
+- Visualisations currently available under the Rugby_visualisations.pbix file in this GitHub repo, although remains unfinished and will be supplemented with Tableau Visualisations.

 # Intention
 The Intention behind this project is to Analyse some Rugby Union Data.
 Specifically to clean, query / analyse and visualise data behind Six Nations Campaigns from the Year 2000-2023.